-There will be a bank of scenarios controlled by the Steering Committee.
 The exact scenario delivered to each team in each class will remain confidential.
-Scenario duration will be 20 minutes.
+Scenario duration will be 15 minutes.

-The Operations Officer will determine the sequence in which the teams participate prior to the challenge.
 Competing teams will draw commonly used Industrial & Domestic Rescue tools from an equipment cache.

 Warning - Uncontrolled when printed!
 The current version of this document is kept on the NSWRCRC website.